This post may include affiliate links. Thank you for your support.

 Instructions

-• Layer in the slow cooker: In the bowl of your slow cooker or crockpot, add the ginger, garlic, curry paste, fish sauce, honey and chicken stock.
-Season with 1 teaspoon salt and 1/4 teaspoon pepper.
-Whisk well to combine.
-Then, add the chicken, onions and bell peppers to the pot.
+• Layer Ingredients in the Crockpot: In the bowl of your slow cooker or crockpot, add the ginger, garlic, curry paste, fish sauce, honey and chicken stock.
+Season with 1 teaspoon salt and 1/4 teaspoon pepper and then grab a whisk and vigorously stir the ingredients until they're well combined.

-• Cover and cook on LOW for 5-6 hours or HIGH for 2-3 hours.
+• Cover and Slow Cook Thai Chicken Soup: Cover the crockpot and cook the soup on LOW for 5-6 hours or HIGH for 2-3 hours, or until the chicken is tender.

-• Add coconut milk + noodles, cook again: Remove top and stir in the coconut milk and noodles.
-Cover and continue to cook on LOW for 8-15 minutes or until pasta is tender.
+Re-cover and continue to cook on LOW for 8-15 minutes or until pasta is just al dente.
 (SEE NOTES)

-• Just before serving, stir in the cilantro and lime juice.
-Taste and adjust for seasoning with salt and pepper.
+Taste and adjust the Thai chicken soup with noodles for seasoning with salt and pepper.

-• Garnish and serve: Ladle the Thai noodle chicken soup into serving bowls.
+• Garnish and Serve Thai Chicken Noodle Soup: Ladle the Thai noodle chicken soup into serving bowls.
 Top with garnishes, serve immediately and enjoy!

 Video